 The older Marlin Model 1895 rifles are still fantastic for hunters wanting a good quality lever-action hunting rifle, but be cautious about buying one made after 2007.

-The rifle is not without a serious flaw though, which is why it is on this list of overrated guns.
+The rifle is not without a serious flaw, though, which is why it's on this list of overrated guns.